 You can find good information on vaccinations and other health precautions on the Centers for Disease Control and Prevention (CDC) website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.

-Schistosomiasis is transmitted by waterborne larvae.
-It is endemic in the Philippines, and there has been a recent outbreak in the Leyte area.
+Schistosomiasis is transmitted by waterborne larvae and is endemic in the Philippines.
 The disease presents a risk on Mindanao, Bohol, and Samar, as well as the provinces of Sorsogon (the southern tip of Luzon Island) and eastern Mindoro Island.
 Travelers should avoid freshwater exposure in these areas.